Metaphor – Definition & Examples In Academic Writing

 Both are figures of speech used to make comparisons.
 They both serve to elucidate ideas, evoke emotions, and provide new perspectives on subjects.

 To understand the difference between metaphors and similes, we will list them.
-The primary difference lies in the way the comparison is angrye.
+The primary difference lies in the way the comparison is made.
 A metaphor is an explicit comparison without using “like” or “as” and equates two unlike things for rhetorical effect.
 A simile uses “like” or “as” to make obvious comparisons and acknowledges their inherent differences even as it highlights certain similarities.
 The comparisons in similes make them easier to differentiate.

 Examples